abiramen/2021-compclub-summer-ctf/crypto/an-actual-flag/writeup.md

 If we convert each byte to their corresponding ASCII values (remember to use the hexadecimal column on the ASCII table), we get

 - H a c
-- K t o
+- k t o
-- P i a
+- p i a

 revealing the flag.